MARWAHAMED629/MARWAHAMED629/README.md

 ### Hi there 👋  I'm Marwa, a Software Engineer & Systems Designer
 ## About Me
 I am a passionate and detail-oriented Software Engineer with expertise in designing robust systems.
 My proficiency extends across various programming languages, including:
-## About Me
-I am a passionate and detail-oriented Software Engineer with expertise in designing robust systems.
-My proficiency extends across various programming languages and technologies, including:

 - JavaScript (JS)
 - C